theilgaz/theilgaz/README.md

 Hi 👋 This is Abdullah
 =========================
-principal developer • code artisan • mvp
+developer • code artisan • mvp
 ------------------------